SliTaz-official/cookutils/doc/receipts-v2.md

 ```

 Thirdly, make `genpkg_rules()` as usual. *Cook* will switch to the required
-set automatically, based on conformity between packages and sets, that you
+set automatically based on conformity between packages and sets that you
 described in the `$SPLIT` variable on the first step.
 That's all.